tcltk/tcl/doc/markdown/llength.md

 # Description

-Treats \fIlist\fR as a list and returns a decimal string giving the number of elements in it.
+Treats *list* as a list and returns a decimal string giving the number of elements in it.

 # Examples